raghadabdullah97/RRLMovie---/README.md

 - Users can see list movies .
 - Users can see detail a movie
-- Users can search movie and others
+- Users can sort movies
 - Option to filter out movies based on genre like action, horror, documentary etc.

 # Libraries Included